On the controller form for linear hyperbolic MIMO systems with dynamic boundary conditions: Preliminaries

 \subsection{Stating a controller form}

-As known from, e.g~\cite{Woittennek2012-ifacwc}, the problem to be solved for stating a controller form is to find a particular realisation of the input-output relation \eqref{eq:zuazua_param_u}.
-A possible way to do so is to solve \eqref{eq:zuazua_param_u} for the highest derivatives of the largest predictions of $\flatsym_1(t)$ as well as $\flatsym_2(t)$ and to check for which initial conditions the resulting \gls{dde} system is well posed.
+As known from e.g.~\cite{Woittennek2012-ifacwc}, the problem to be solved for stating a controller form is to find a particular realisation of the input-output relation \eqref{eq:zuazua_param_u}.
+A possible way to do so is to solve \eqref{eq:zuazua_param_u} for the highest derivatives of the largest predictions of $\flatsym_1(t)$ as well as $\flatsym_2(t)$ and to check for which initial conditions the resulting \gls{fde} system is well-posed.